Brand development that increases sales velocity, guaranteed.

 Sustainability in Branding

 In recent years, consumers have become more conscious about the environment.
-Therefore, sustainability has become one of the main reasons for rebranding.
-Companies will rebrand and reposition themselves to reflect environmental values and sustainable practices.
+Therefore, sustainability is one of the biggest factors that make brands rebranding and repositioning themselves to reflect environmental values and sustainable practices.

 Similarly, PepsiCo recently redesigned the packaging for its Aquafina water brand using 50% recycled plastic.
 The new minimalist packaging highlights this eco-friendly change.
 Other CPG giants will follow suit with sustainability-focused rebrands.